SLUR-m-Py/SLURPY/README.md

 ## Dependencies

 Slurpy utilizes SLURM and was developed under version 21.08.8-2.
 The suit of tools in [samtools](https://anaconda.org/bioconda/samtools) is also required with the minimum version of 1.15.1.

-### Splitting input read pairs with fastp
+### Troubleshooting, fastp install.
 For splitting intial input read pairs into subsets for parallele processing we use [fastp](https://github.com/OpenGene/fastp).
-The fastp executable needs to be within the "SLURPY" directory.
-After downloading move this executable to the SLURPY directory:
+It is expected, that the fastp executable can be installed within the python/conda environment (shown above, at the top of this document).
+However, should this fail, the executable can be downloaded and added to the current path (shown below).

 ```
 ## Change directorys